 This isn’t one of our typical client stories; in fact, it’s about 50% longer than average.
 But, this isn’t our typical collaboration either.

-For starters, Decipher is a startup born within CSBP Limited, a successful long-standing WA business in the Wesfarmers portfolio.
+For starters, Decipher is a startup born within CSBP Limited.

 Secondly, working on Decipher gave us the opportunity to apply the co-design and co-creation principles we’ve been advocating for some time with some really smart folks.